moleculerjs/moleculer-examples/blog/README.md

 ## :cloud: Start in Docker

 >First you need to build the `moleculer-blog` image.
-You can use the `npm run docker:build` command or `docker build -t moleculer-blog`
+You can use the `npm run docker:build` command or `docker build -t moleculer-blog .`

 ### :house: Running as monolith
 _All services are running in a container._